johnclamy/tyjs-3ae1e/src/pages/index.md

     type: section_hero
     title: 'Hi, I''m Tyrone, a film editor based in Auckland, New Zealand'
     content: >+
-      Tyrone has 15+ years of experience as a film production assistant having worked on a part time basis in different capacities on short films, corporate videos, television ads and media related projects for Markettiers4dc, Spear Media, Quintessentially Lifestyle, Keen City Productions, Barclays Bank, BEN TV UK and has also worked independently by creating his own short films from pre-production through to post production.
+      Tyrone is a freelance filmmaker in based in Auckland, New Zealand, Tyrone has gained years of experience as a film Production Assistant, having worked in different capacities on short and feature length films, corporate videos, television ads and media related projects.

     actions:
       - label: Let's talk